 The below video shows a demonstration of removing the lens and putting it back in.

 The Smith I/O Mag is an excellent set of ski goggles.
+We would recommend buying them.
 They have first rate lenses and anti-fog performance.
 The clips in addition to magnets are a miss that makes lens swaps not as easy as they could be.
-Buy these goggles if your main concern is lens clarity, flat light performance, and anti fog performance.
+The photochromic lens option works great.
+The XL works great as an OTG goggle.
+Buy these goggles if your main concern is lens clarity, flat light performance, and anti fog performance or you need OTG goggles.
 They are a big improvement in lens changing ease over the original I/O design.
 They are not as easy to swap as designs just using magnets.

 You might also like:

 - The Best Ski Goggles Gear Guide – Reviews and Ratings

 - Smith Mission MIPS Review – Great Under $150 Ski Helmet

 - OutdoorMaster Pro Ski Goggles Review – Great Goggles For Under $50

 - Anon M4 Toric Review – Great High Performance Ski Goggles

 Staff Writer | Skiing